JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 : This change supports identifying whether a type annotation is attached to an inner class or a particular dimension of a multi-dimensional array.
 This change doesn't break source or binary compatibility but may produce behavioral changes for callers.

+`com.intellij.execution.application.ApplicationConfiguration.isSwingInspectorEnabled()` method removed
+: The Swing Inspector functionality has been removed from the product.

+`com.intellij.execution.application.ApplicationConfiguration.setSwingInspectorEnabled(boolean)` method removed
+: The Swing Inspector functionality has been removed from the product.

+show.swing.inspector property removed from resource bundle messages.ExecutionBundle : The Swing Inspector functionality has been removed from the product.

+show.swing.inspector.disabled property removed from resource bundle messages.ExecutionBundle : The Swing Inspector functionality has been removed from the product.

 ### Changes in PhpStorm and PHP Plugin 2020.3

 Added PHP 8 support